 Now that you know more about our Practice, we hope you will feel at home at Works of Faith Wellness and Consultation.
 We look forward to collaborating with you on your path to wellness.

 Dorienna M. Alfred, Ph.D., PMH-C, Owner/Director of Clinical Services: Dr. Dorienna Alfred is a licensed psychologist in the state of Ohio and certified perinatal mental health provider.
 She has been trained in CBT and is also EMDR-trained.
 She is a wife and mother.
-Her interest in maternal mental health grew out of her own experience with perinatal anxiety and depression associated with high-risk pregnancy complications and pregnancy loss.
+Her interest in perinatal mental health grew out of her own experience with anxiety and depression during high-risk pregnancies and pregnancy loss.
 She is a member of the Postpartum Support International and a volunteer with Perinatal Outreach and Engagement for Moms of Columbus, OH.
 She is the author of a memoir entitled, Pregnant with Promise: A Spiritual Journey of Pregnancy, Bed Rest and Childbirth, and has other published works in the areas of racial identity development and Black liberation psychology.
 Dr. Alfred has also conducted research in women’s health and taught graduate and undergraduate courses on multicultural counseling and training.

 Greg Alfred, Ph.D., Director of Outreach: Dr. Greg Alfred is a licensed psychologist in the state of Ohio.
 He is trained in CBT, CPT and PE.
 His interest in perinatal mental health for fathers is the result of his own experience supporting a partner who had high-risk pregnancies, pregnancy loss and perinatal anxiety and depression.
 Dr. Alfred currently serves in an administrative role in the practice.